 From difficulties booking tickets to physically getting into venues and unexpected strobe lights, attending a gig can often seem like too much of a challenge if you have a disability.
 The good news is, according to disability-led charity Attitude is Everything (AIE), access at British music venues is improving every year and many venues now offer outstanding facilities.
-In this article Rough Guides pick a selection of the best locations that go the extra mile, each checked in person by an AIE mystery shopper.
+In this article Ros Walford, from Rough Guides, picks a selection of the best locations that go the extra mile, each checked in person by an AIE mystery shopper.

 Large Entertainment Centres

 Brighton Centre is a huge entertainment and conference venue in a Brutalist building, opened on Brighton seafront in 1977.
 The concert hall has hosted a stellar line-up of rock and pop acts over the years – including Bing Crosby’s final performance, and shows by The Jam, Wham!, Kylie Minogue and the Prodigy – as well as classical concerts, comedy and theatre.
 The online access statement covers all bases, including details on early entrance and a video that shows how to get around the venue.

 © VisitScotland / Kenny Lam SSE Hydro arena lit at night

 With three major venues, including the world-class SSE Hydro arena and the Foster-designed SEC Armadillo, Glasgow’s Scottish Event Campus delivers both astonishing architecture and huge international acts, from Beyoncé to Take That.
 Every element has been purposely designed for easy access and stewards are on hand to help.
 There are induction loops and the website includes a useful map showing distances around the venues.